 Naming your Applet

-Properly naming your Applet will make it easier for other users to find as well as understand what your Applet does for them.
+Properly naming your Applet will make it easier for other users to find it, as well as understand what your Applet does for them.

 When naming your Applet, be sure to include the names of the services it uses.